How much do you spend shopping online every year?

 Also, Amazon has its own coupons section, where you can virtually clip coupons.

-24. Buy at the Right Time
+24. Buy at the right time

 Many online retailers, like Amazon.com, frequently change the prices of products throughout the day.
 This means that you can end up paying much more, or much less, simply depending on the time that you make your purchase.

 Retailers, like Amazon.com, utilize dynamic prices, and will often increase or decrease the price based on customer demand.
-Often, the price of at item can fluctuate by 15%, just within a couple of hours.
+Often, the price of an item can fluctuate by 15%, just within a couple of hours.

 A great tool, called CamelCamelCamel, monitors price changes on Amazon.